Dynamic Workloads

 import com.loadstrike.runtime.LoadStrikeRuntime.LoadStrikeSimulation;

-var scenario = LoadStrikeScenario.create("dynamic", context -> {
+var scenario = LoadStrikeScenario.create("submit-orders", context -> {

 }